noor-i/Library/README.md

 **AI-Book Finder (In Progress):**
 * This feature will use AI-powered recommendations to suggest books based on the user's interests.
 * Currently integrating a generative AI model (e.g., Cohere API) to provide personalized book suggestions.
-* Users will be able to discover new books via an interactive chatbot or suggestion system on the "Discover" page.